GitableRoy/cs-outside-of-classroom/hw/hw2.md

 Why would this _not_ be useful?

-## Homework 2.2: Implementing Data Structures and their Operations
+## Homework 2.2: Implementing Data Structures and their Operations (due 6/27)

+Complete up to the level of your preference.
+If you are doing levels above 1, make sure you complete the levels before them first.
+The higher levels intentionally require a lot more work so that the higher level students get to challenge themselves.

+If you are have not written classes in your language before, read the tutorials on how to do it ([c++][cpp-class], [java][java-class]) and limit yourself to levels 1 or 2.

-For simplicity, the element type within these data structures should be integers.
+For simplicity, the element type within these data structures should be integer (unless you are doing level 5).
 Before implementing _any_ of them, read the wiki pages (or other tutorials/articles you like) and understand how they function conceptually.
 Draw the structures out on a notebook if you need to.
-And as usual, ask questions on the Slack channel.
+And as usual, ask questions on the Slack channel if anything confuses you.

 ### Level 1